Didier Drogba: Philanthropy

 In November 2014, Drogba appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Cristiano Ronaldo, Neymar, Gareth Bale and Xavi.
 Under the slogan "Together, we can beat Ebola", FIFA's campaign was done in conjunction with the Confederation of African Football and health experts, with the players holding up eleven messages to raise awareness of the disease and ways to combat it.
 On 22 February 2018, Drogba, former AC Milan striker and current Liberia President George Weah, and teenage French prodigy Kylian Mbappé had a meeting with French President Emmanuel Macron and FIFA President Gianni Infantino at the Élysée Palace in Paris that focused on a sports development project in Africa.

 Drogba (left) interviewed during the Peace and Sport international forum in 2017.
 He was appointed Vice President of the organisation the following year.

 As a UNDP Goodwill Ambassador, Drogba has taken part in the annual Match Against Poverty alongside Ronaldo and Zinedine Zidane.
 He has appeared in the 2012 and 2015 games.
-Levallois Sporting Club, the amateur club where Drogba began his career, used their percentage of his transfer fees including £600,000 out of the £24 million paid when he joined Chelsea – first to ensure the club's survival, and then to improve their stadium to incorporate modern sports facilities for the benefit of the local community.
-They renamed the new stadium Stade Didier Drogba after him.
+Levallois Sporting Club, the amateur club where Drogba began his career, used their percentage of his transfer fees, including £600,000 of the £24 million paid when he joined Chelsea, first to ensure the club's survival, and then to improve their stadium to incorporate modern sports facilities for the benefit of the local community.
+They named the new stadium Stade Didier Drogba.

-In 2018, Drogba was appointed Vice President of Peace and Sport, an independent organisation based in Monaco and under the patronage of Prince Albert II of Monaco that works in areas around the world where people are estranged from one another.
+In 2018, Drogba was appointed Vice President of Peace and Sport, an independent organisation based in Monaco and under the patronage of Prince Albert II of Monaco that works in areas where people are estranged from one another.
 In June 2021, he received an honorary degree from RUSTA, due to his contributions to football and to the restoration of peace to his country.

 Media

-On 2 December 2019, Drogba co-hosted the 2019 Ballon d’Or ceremony in Paris alongside journalist Sandy Heribert.
+On 2 December 2019, Drogba co-hosted the 2019 Ballon d'Or ceremony in Paris alongside journalist Sandy Heribert.
 On 29 November 2021, the duo co-hosted the next ceremony in 2021 which saw Lionel Messi receive the men's award for a record seventh time whilst Alexia Putellas won the Ballon d'Or Féminin.
-Drogba and Heribert would also host the 2023 and 2024 editions of the award.
+They also hosted the 2022, 2023 and 2024 editions of the award.